microsoft/RD-Agent/docs/installation_and_configuration.rst

 OpenAI API
 ------------

-You can use different OpenAI API keys for embedding model and chat model.
+You can Use `OPENAI_API_KEY` to set the API key for the OpenAI API, or use different API keys for embedding model and chat model.

    .. code-block:: Properties